FindMySchool LogoFindMySchool

 Christian ethos.
 The school is designated Church of England with Christian values evident in daily practice (chapel services, Christian teaching, carol services at the cathedral).
 While the school welcomes families of all faiths and none, engagement with Christian activities is part of school life.
 Families uncomfortable with this should check whether the level of religious practice aligns with their preferences before applying.

 Balance of breadth.
 While the school offers 34 A-level subjects and 80+ clubs, this breadth means that individual departments or clubs may be smaller than in larger independent schools or state sixth forms.
 The swing band or jazz ensemble, for instance, serve a smaller cohort than in specialist music schools.
-Families seeking elite provision in a single specialism (e.g., intensive drama training or elite rowing) may find that Westholme, with its commitment to holistic education, does not go as deep in that one area as specialist alternatives.
+Families seeking elite provision in a single specialism (e.g., intensive drama training or elite rowing) may find that Westholme, with its commitment to education beyond the classroom, does not go as deep in that one area as specialist alternatives.

 Non-selective but selective by cost.
 The non-selective admissions policy means academic ability varies, which is positive for inclusivity and reflects Westholme's values.
 However, the fee structure makes the school accessible primarily to families with disposable income or those receiving substantial scholarships/bursaries.
 The school body is likely to reflect educated professional families, not the full diversity of the Blackburn catchment.
 Families seeking genuine socioeconomic diversity may find the independent school sector (by definition) limiting.